dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 - rideable type (electric bike, classic bike and docked bike)
 - rider type (member and casual)

 This information allows analyzing the aggregate differences in bike use between annual members and casual riders by month, day and time of trip start, trip duration, trip start and end station, and rideable type.
-Such decompositions should help indirectly unfold the reason why members and casual riders use Cyclistic bikes, confirmining or rejecting the initial assumption that membres use Cyclistic bikes more for commuting, whereas casual riders for recreational reasons.
-Besides that, this information should also help design marketing strategies aimed at converting casual riders into annual members.

 Divvy provides two types of data for download: monthly trip data and quarter trip data.
 Two options are suggested by course instructor: to work with an entire year of data, or just one quarter of a year.
 I chose to work with monthly trip data for the entire year from June 2023 through May 2024, which was the most recent period at the moment of completing the project, and downloaded 12 CSV files corresponding to each month in that period.

-All CSV files have the same organization, namely 13 columns with the same names:

-- ride_id
-- rideable_type
-- started_at
-- ended_at
-- start_station_name
-- start_station_id
-- end_station_name
-- end_station_id
-- start_lat
-- start_lng
-- end_lat
-- end_lng
-- member_casual

-To prepare the data for processing, I imported it into the pgAdmin environment by creating a new table trip_data and copying the data from 12 CSV files to the created table.
+To prepare the data for processing, I imported it into the pgAdmin environment by creating a new table trip_data and copying the data from 12 CSV files to the created table (all CSV files have the same number of columns and column names).

 #### [Full SQL query executed in the prepare phase.](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/blob/main/prepare.sql)